Drs. Amanda H. Kumar and Michael L. Kent

 • Education in regional anesthesia and the role of simulation

-• Sonoanatomy Scanning Sessions: These hour-long hands-on sessions run throughout the first half of the fellowship year and are designed to familiarize the fellow with the sonoanatomy of the entire body, with particular emphasis on neurologic, vascular and musculoskeletal structures.
-Each of the ten sessions tackles a separate region of the body and focuses on identification of relevant structures to safely perform various peripheral and neuraxial blocks, vascular access procedures, and musculoskeletal diagnostic and interventional procedures.
+• Sonoanatomy Scanning Sessions: These hour-long hands-on sessions run primarily throughout the first half of the fellowship year and are designed to familiarize the fellow with the sonoanatomy of the entire body, with particular emphasis on neurologic, vascular and musculoskeletal structures.
+Each of the twelve sessions tackles a separate region of the body and focuses on identification of relevant structures to safely perform various peripheral and neuraxial blocks, vascular access procedures, and musculoskeletal diagnostic and interventional procedures.

 Research